raspberrypilearning/charting-champions/en/step_4.md

 So it looks like population is important, but that money being invested in sports helps too.

 ### The world is complex
 But this isn't a problem in a maths book — the answer isn't neat and simple.
-For example, look at Jamaica.
-It doesn't have a large population, or a large GDP.
-Mexico, Ireland, Portugal, Saudi Arabia, and Singapore all have more people and more money.
+For example, look at Jamaica:
+ - Jamaica doesn't have a large population, or a large GDP.
+ - Mexico, Ireland, Portugal, Saudi Arabia, and Singapore all have more people and more money.
 They even have more money per-person.
 But Jamaica has won more medals than any of them!

 So there's more to what it takes to win Olympic medals than just people and money.
 What else might it be?
 What other ideas could you test, and what kind of data would you need to do so?
 Are there other questions, about other things, you would like to use data to answer?
+As your skills with Python grow, you will be able to do these kinds of investigations about anything you want!